MUTANT: A Recipe for Multilingual Tokenizer Design: MUTANT: Tokenizer Training Recipe

 \subsection{Tokenizer Training}

-With the aim of improving fertility in Indic languages and scripts, we follow the curriculum principles as in the \textit{SuperBPE} algorithm \citep{liu2025superbpe}.
-Specifically, we have:
+We adopt a two-stage curriculum following the framework of \citet{liu2025superbpe}.
+This procedure forms the training strategy used in MUTANT and its Indic instantiation, MUTANT-Indic.

-\textit{Stage 1 (Subword Learning):} Training begins with standard byte-pair encoding (BPE) applied after whitespace pre-tokenization.
+\textbf{Stage 1 (Subword Learning):} Training begins with standard byte-pair encoding (BPE) applied after whitespace pre-tokenization.
 This ensures that merges occur only within word boundaries, allowing the tokenizer to learn fine-grained \textit{subword units} such as roots, affixes, and common morphemes.
 Stage 1 continues until the vocabulary reaches a pre-defined \textit{transition point} $t$ ($<|V|$).

-\textit{Stage 2 (Superword Learning):} After reaching $t$, training resumes without whitespace constraints, allowing BPE to merge across word boundaries.
-This enables the formation of \textit{superwords}, frequent multiword expressions or collocations (e.g., ``one of the'', ``number of''), improving compression and reducing token counts for common phrases.
+\textbf{Stage 2 (Multi-word Learning):} After reaching $t$, training resumes without whitespace constraints, allowing BPE to merge across word boundaries.
+This enables the formation of \textit{multi-words}, frequent multiword expressions or collocations (e.g., ``in the morning'' in Figure \ref{fig:teaser}) improving compression and reducing token counts for common phrases.

-This two-stage tokenizer training is particularly effective for morphologically rich languages and scripts with complex variations where, meaningful subwords are first anchored and then composed into frequent multiword units.
+This two-stage tokenizer training is particularly effective for scripts with complex variations where, meaningful subwords are first anchored and then composed into frequent multiword units.